 Cost of Living Adjustment

-If you've been approved for benefits, you can expect your monthly benefits to increase 1% to 3% each year if your policy contains a cost-of-living adjustment (COLA).
+If you've been approved for benefits, you can expect your benefits to increase 1% to 3% each year if your policy contains a cost-of-living adjustment (COLA).
 The COLA may be part of your basic coverage or offered as an optional rider, and it is usually indexed to a well-known measure of inflation, such as the Consumer Price Index (CPI).

 Offsets for Other Income